Persistent Homotopy Groups of Metric Spaces: Introduction

-In \cite{gromov1999quantitative}, Gromov motivated the study of quantitative homotopy theory with a story, where he got different responses from two topologists about the same question whether the universe is simply-connected.
-This discussion inspired Gromov to think, instead of asking a `yes or no' question, it can be more interesting to ask HOW simply-connected a space is.
-In Figure \ref{fig:sphere with handle}, the space $X$ is given by a $2$-sphere attached with a tiny handle, which is clearly not simply-connected.
+In \cite{gromov1999quantitative}, Gromov motivated the study of quantitative homotopy theory through an anecdote: while attending a conference on cosmology he got different responses from two topologists about whether the universe is simply-connected or not.
+This discussion inspired Gromov to think that, instead of asking a `yes' or `no' question, it can be more interesting to ask HOW simply-connected a space is.
+In Figure \ref{fig:sphere with handle}, the space $X$ is given by a $2$-sphere with a tiny handle attached to it, which is clearly not simply-connected.
 However, noticing how small the handle is compared with the whole space $X$, one may think that $X$ is `almost' simply-connected in a reasonable sense.
-In this paper, we provide a way to measure simply-connectedness in a similar spirit.
+In this paper, we study a way of quantifying simply-connectedness of a space, by introducing a tree-like structure (i.e. a dendrogram) underlying the fundamental group of the space.
+For instance, the second figure in Figure \ref{fig:sphere with handle} is the dendrogram over $\pi_1(X)$ that we construct in this paper.